The Civil Aviation Act 2023 came into effect on 5 April 2025.

-This page provides you with more information on the implementation programmes the CAA and Te Manatū Waka Ministry of Transport are undertaking.
+This page provides you with more information on the implementation programmes the CAA and Te Manatū Waka Ministry of Transport undertook to implement the Act.

 Our primary goal remains focused on ensuring that New Zealand maintains a safe and secure civil aviation system.
 The Act also includes some new objectives that recognise broader economic, environmental, social, and national security factors.